Christian County Ag Literacy Program

 Lunch Break – Mid-Illinois Pork Producers Tracey Lindquist demonstration

 Visit a pork production facility for a hands-on experience with hog farming

 - Day 3: Organic production – Visit a beef and row crop organic farm

 Visit a dairy farm

 - Day 4: Visit Watershed Park and IDNR

-Lunch at restaurant featuring local products
+Lunch at a restaurant featuring local products

 Summary of Activities and presentation of lesson plans